Blynk-App-Publishing/Startup-Repo-Template/README.md

 1. Project Update Request (when you would like to do some changes to your project)
 2. Branding Update Request (when you would like to do some changes to branding)
-3. Android Publish Request (official consent to publish your final version of the app in Google Play)
-4. iOS Publish Request (official consent to publish your final version of the app in App Store)
-5. Bug Report (in case you experience any issues in app performance)
+3. Bug Report (in case you experience any issues in app performance)
-6. Question
+4. Question